Aeneas

-2023 - 2027, Cooperation partner
+2023 - 2027, Project partner

 Consuming the East in Sicily – The eastern Greek transport amphorae from the necropolises of Himera and new insights into the colony's extra-regional trade (mid-7th to 5th century BCE).